jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 When it comes to productivity the answer is actually a lot simpler.

-Productivity is largely upstream of your metabolic health and your sense of purpose.
+Productivity is largely upstream of your biological health and your sense of purpose.

 {:.centered}
 ![](/images/upstream_productivity2.png)